Bharat Mandapam: Pragati Maidan

-Pragati Maidan comprises a vast complex of buildings, covering over 150 acres (0.61 km²) and interspersed with numerous lawns.
-It overlooks the historic Purana Qila, which was built by the second Mughal emperor Humayun in 1538.
+Pragati Maidan comprised a vast complex of buildings, covering over 150 acres (0.61 km²) and interspersed with numerous lawns.
+It overlooked the historic Purana Qila, which was built by the second Mughal emperor Humayun in 1538.
 The fort is located opposite gate number 1.
-The complex houses numerous pavilions, including the Nehru Pavilion, the Defence Pavilion, the Indira Pavilion, and the Son of India Pavilion.
-It features a variety of structures in eclectic shapes and sizes and includes an auditorium that frequently hosts music shows and plays.
-Additionally, an internal shuttle service operates within the expansive grounds.
+The complex housed numerous pavilions, including the Nehru Pavilion, the Defence Pavilion, the Indira Pavilion, and the Son of India Pavilion.
+It featured a variety of structures in eclectic shapes and sizes and includes an auditorium that frequently hosts music shows and plays.
+Additionally, an internal shuttle service operated within the expansive grounds.

 Pragati Maidan used to house a cinema called Shakuntalam, which attained popularity among college students for its comparatively cheap tickets.
-The complex houses 18 exhibition halls, several buildings, eateries, performance spaces and compounds, including headquarters of the India Trade Promotion Organisation (ITPO), and hosts over 70 national and international exhibitions annually, with the largest being the India International Trade Fair that attracts over 10,000 exhibitors and over 3,000,000 visitors.
+The complex housed 18 exhibition halls, several buildings, eateries, performance spaces and compounds, including headquarters of the India Trade Promotion Organisation (ITPO), and hosts over 70 national and international exhibitions annually, with the largest being the India International Trade Fair that attracts over 10,000 exhibitors and over 3,000,000 visitors.

 Pragati Maidan is flanked by Mathura Road to its west and Bhairon Road on the south.
 To its east runs the main railway line to Central and Southern India.
-Situated in Central Delhi, Pragati Maidan offers about 61,290 sq. metres of covered exhibition space in 16 halls, besides 10,000 sq. metres of open display area.
+Situated in Central Delhi, Pragati Maidan offered about 61,290 sq. metres of covered exhibition space in 16 halls, besides 10,000 sq. metres of open display area.
 In 2006, ahead of the 2010 Commonwealth Games, a ₹1,260-crore redevelopment plan was initiated by the Government of India.